learning-zone/spring-boot-basics/README.md

     }
 }
 ```
-3. **@ResponseEntityExceptionHandler**: This method can be used with `@ControllerAdvice` classes.
+**3. @ResponseEntityExceptionHandler**: This method can be used with `@ControllerAdvice` classes.
 It allows the developer to specify some specific templates of ResponseEntity and return values.

-4. **@RestControllerAdvice**: Spring Boot 1.4 introduced the `@RestControllerAdvice` annotation for easier exception handling.
+**4. @RestControllerAdvice**: Spring Boot 1.4 introduced the `@RestControllerAdvice` annotation for easier exception handling.
 It is a convenience annotation that is itself annotated with `@ControllerAdvice` and `@ResponseBody`.
 ```java
 @RestControllerAdvice
 public class RestExceptionHandler {